Suvink/docs-choreo-dev/en/docs/tutorials/secure-an-api-with-role-based-access-control.md

         - New grant types (e.g., **Password**, **Authorization Code**, **PKCE**, and **Implicit**) will become available.
         - The capability to add an external IdP will be disabled.
 However, you can use [Asgardeo's federation capabilities](https://wso2.com/asgardeo/docs/get-started/asgardeo-use-cases/#identity-federation) for similar functionality.

-### Step 1: Create an API Proxy Component and Deploy It
+### Step 1: Create an API proxy component and deploy it

 1. Go to [https://console.choreo.dev/](https://console.choreo.dev/cloud-native-app-developer) and sign in.
 This opens the project home page.
 2. To create an API proxy component, follow the instructions in [Develop an API Proxy: Step 1](../develop-components/develop-an-api-proxy.md#step-1-create-an-api-proxy).
 This opens the **Resources** pane, where you can define resources for the API proxy.